lemocla/Which-way-is-up/README.md

      - #### **Content requirements**
        - Artist biography and key events/exhibitions
        - Information about the artist work
-       - Image library of artwork
+       - Image library for artworks
-       - Details for the artwork - size, price
+       - Details for the artwork - materials, size, price
        - Forms where user input is required
        - Engaging text and headings throughout to introduce main sections of the website
        - Icons for interactive and visual elements

      - #### **Business rules**
-       - An artwork can be added to a portfolio and not be available for purchase
+       - Artworks can be added to a portfolio and not be available for purchase
-       - An artwork can be available for purchase and not feature in a portfolio
+       - Artworks can be available for purchase and not feature in a portfolio
-       - An artwork and portoflio may be set as active, inactive or draft
+       - Artworks and portfolios may be set as active, inactive or draft
-       - An artwork cannot be deleted if it features in an order but set as inactive instead
+       - An artwork cannot be deleted if it features in an order and should be set as inactive instead
        - Orders will be set as 'in progress' and the shop owner to action orders as dispatched
        - Delivery are free and items can only be shipped to a UK address